rustruedetective/DiscordMan/README.md

 #### Setting up Server
 - Join the discord server and get 'webhook' from admin
 #### Using Scripts
-1. Put DiscordMan on your desktop or documents or any folder in your C:\Users\PCNAME\ANYFOLDER\*Place Here*
+1. Put DiscordMan on your desktop or documents or any folder in your
+'''
+C:\Users\PCNAME\ANYFOLDER\*Place Here*
+'''
 2. Put your discord email, password and webhook in Profile.txt
 you may use any username you like
 3. Double click DiscordMan to run your service
-it may not work well on first try, try again after closing all scripts
+_it may not work well on first try, try again after closing all scripts_
 4. To close it, simply close the new command prompts open on your desktop